 Panel convenors can use the login link (the head icon) in the tools menu above to edit their proposals.
 Later, when panels have been accepted/rejected, convenors are requested to administer their panels via this login environment.
-Convenors should log in to state any specific timing requests for their panel (when directed to so by the conference administrator), to add the names of chairs/discussants, and to manage the paper proposals.
-Co-convenors cannot be added/removed nor can panels be withdrawn through this environment - please email us to do this (address in footer).
+Convenors should log in to state any specific timing requests for their panel (when directed to so by the conference administrator) and to manage the paper proposals.
+Co-convenors, chairs and discussants cannot be added/removed nor can panels be withdrawn through this environment - please email us to do this (address in footer).

 Chairs and discussants